Rick Mount: 1969–70 season

-In his senior year, Mount had two 53-point games plus a 61-point game against conference champ Iowa.Thirty-two of his 61 points were scored in the first half alone.
-Later research found that if the three-point line had existed in 1970 in the NCAA, he would have scored 74 points in that game, credited with 13 three-point field goals.
+In his senior year, Mount had two 53-point games, plus a 61-point game against conference champion Iowa.Thirty-two of his 61 points were scored in the first half.
+Later research found that if the three-point line had existed in college basketball in 1970, he would have scored 74 points in that game, and been credited with 13 three-point field goals.
 The official school record is ten, held by Carsen Edwards.

-Leading Purdue to an 18-6 season, he averaged 35.4 points a game and took second straight First Team All-American and Big Ten Player Of The Year honors.
-Mount left as the school's all-time leading scorer with 2,323 points throughout only three varsity seasons.
+Leading Purdue to an 18–6 season, he averaged 35.4 points a game and took his second straight First Team All-American and Big Ten Player of the Year honors.
+Mount left Purdue as the school's all-time leading scorer with 2,323 points throughout only three varsity seasons.
 At the time, it was also the Big Ten scoring record, surpassing the total of Indiana's Don Schlundt.
 It is currently held by Indiana's Calbert Cheaney's 2,613, though Cheaney's career collegiate scoring average of 19.8 falls well short of Mount's 32.3.

-Mount scored in double figures for 72 consecutive games while scoring 30-plus points in 46 of those games.
-Both remain school records.
+Mount scored in double figures for 72 consecutive games while scoring 30-plus points in 46 of those games: both remain school records.
 He broke numerous Purdue scoring records that were held by Dave Schellhase and Terry Dischinger.
-During his career, he led the Boilers to a 56-20 overall record.
+During his overall career, he led the Boilers to a 56–20 record.

 Mount never received a national player of the year award.
 He finished behind UCLA's Lew Alcindor and LSU's Pete Maravich.